 - UNPX 121400-121499 3800 cu ft, 54' external length, cylindrical body for dry bulk commodities.

 Both series of cars had bilingual lettering, English 'Chemical Products' on one side, French 'Produits Chimiques' the other.
-Here's a Bill Grandin undated photo shared by Jim Parker showing UNPX 121547:
+Here are two undated Bill Grandin photos kindly shared by Jim Parker, showing UNPX 121547:

 My Alcan car observations, with date, car and CN train on:Apr 27/91 (None other than the aforementioned!)
 UNPX 121547